ApiLogicServer/ApiLogicProject/readme.md

 Extensive [documentation is available here](https://valhuber.github.io/ApiLogicServer/).

-This project is the sample project, provided so you can explore API Logic Server.
+This project is the sample project, provided so you can explore API Logic Server, with __zero install.__

 &nbsp;

 # API Logic Server Background

-### Motivation: not instant, proprietary IDE, no logic automation
+### Motivation

 We looked at approaches for building database systems: